MarcArmbruster/WpfCommandAggregator.Core/Home.md

 The WPF.Core Command Aggregator is a solution to reduce WPF command definitions to an absolute minimum of code lines (only one per command).
 In addition, a BaseViewModel class (BaseVm) with an integrated command aggregator instance and the DependsOn attribute is supported.
 It is the .net Core version of the classic WpfCommandAggregator.
+A significant change is the CommandContainer.
+Up from this .net Core version the commands are wrapped in a container object to enable the definition of additional setting values.
+See details below.

 Latest stable version is available as a nuGet package (up from November 2019):<br/>
 [nuGet](https://www.nuget.org/packages/WPFCommandAggregator.Core/)